-Omega-3s: Potential Benefits for Treatment of Pain
+Omega-3s and Treatment of Pain

 The benefits of omega-3s seem to be in the news everyday.
-This fatty acid, often referred to as fish oil, has been widely studied in recent years and results suggest that it effective for the prevention and treatment of a wide variety of health conditions, including:
+This fatty acid, often referred to as fish oil, has been widely studied in recent years and results suggest that it is effective for the prevention and treatment of a wide variety of health conditions, including:

 • Better brain function